 FREDERICK: He sees numbers.
 He sees numbers.
 And he sees numbers.
-And there's a people factor that you can' t put a number to, and I think that's the part that he's missed.
+And there's the people factor that you can't put a number to.
+And I think that's the part that he missed.

 SCOTT ANGUS: Are there contradictions here?
 And there appear to be.
-Paul would justify them by saying it was the right vote for my district at the right time for my district overall.
+Paul would justify them - that they were the right vote, at the right time, for my district overall.

-HUML: Paul will always be Paul.
+HUML: He'll always be Paul.
 I'm confident of that.